winitzki/scall/tutorial/programming_dhall.md

 ```

 So far, we have viewed `F` as an arbitrary bifunctor and implemented various `zip` methods for the greatest fixpoints of `F`.
-To build up intuition, let us now apply these general results to specific examples of greatest fixpoint types: infinite sequences, streams, and trees.
+To see what kind of `zip` functionality we actually get, we will now look at   specific examples of greatest fixpoint types: infinite sequences, streams, and trees.
 In each case, we will   implement several possible `zip` methods and compare their results.
-For convenience, we   also define the least fixpoint type of the same pattern bifunctor.
+For convenience, we  will also define the least fixpoint types of the same pattern bifunctors.
-and use the generic truncating function (`truncateGFix`) in order to examine finite parts of  the infinite structures.
+This allows us to examine finite parts of  the infinite structures by applying the generic truncating function (`truncateGFix`) with those types.

 #### Infinite sequences

 The first example is the infinite sequence functor (`InfSeq`), which is the greatest fixpoint of the pattern bifunctor `Pair`.
-(In this case, the corresponding least fixpoint is void and the truncating function `truncateGFix` is not applicable.
+In this case, the corresponding least fixpoint is void and the truncating function `truncateGFix` is not applicable.
-However, we already wrote a truncation function (`InfSeq/take`) for `InfSeq`.)
+However, we already wrote a truncation function (`InfSeq/take`) for `InfSeq`.

 We now implement `Applicative12` and `BizipP` for `Pair`: